billybillydev/wheel-event-tuto/README.md

 ## How to start ?

 -   Clone the project ;
--   Install dependencies with npm/pnpm/bun install or yarn.
+-   Install dependencies with npm/pnpm/bun install or yarn ;
-    Project initially has a bun.lockb file.
-Feel free to delete it if you don't plan to use bun as package manager ;
 -   Run dev script (bun/pnpm/yarn dev or npm run dev).